mc130c-att-com/ewebrtc-sdk/node-sample/README.md

-# Node Sample Web Application for AT&T Enhanced WebRTC JS SDK
+# Sample Web App for AT&T Enhanced WebRTC JavaScript SDK

-A node application with the following functionality:
+This sample app is a Node.js Web application for demonstrating the features of AT&T Enhanced WebRTC, and includes the following functionality:
-  * Provide user management for the sample application
+  * User management
-  * Provide OAuth endpoint for Mobile Number authorize and callback
+  * OAuth endpoint for Mobile Number authorization and callback
-  * Provide login and logout functionality for Virtual Number and Account ID users
+  * Login and logout functionality for Virtual Number and Account ID users

 ## Contents of this Package

-This package contains the software necessary to run a sample application to be used together with a NodeJS DHS.
+This package contains the software necessary to run the sample app:

 - `/package.json` - Configuration options
-- `/app.js` - Main NodeJS program
+- `/app.js` - Main Node.js program

-## Pre-requisites
+## Prerequisites

-* The DHS server needs to be running before starting the sample application server.
+* Before starting the sample app, you must configure and run the DHS server.

-### Supported Broswers
+### Supported Browsers
-  * Chrome for OSX (v34.0.1847.131)
+* Google Chrome version 34.0 or later
+Support for Firefox is coming soon.

 ## Configuring the DHS

-The configuration is located in the file: `/package.json`
+Sample app configuration options are located in the file `/package.json`:

 ```javascript
 ...